American University provides a variety of options to assist graduate students in financing their AU education to include:

 - enrolled at least half-time each semester (5 credits fall/spring; 2 credits summer)

-Graduate students who qualify for Federal Direct (Stafford) loans may borrow up to $20,500 every two semesters.
+Graduate students who qualify for Federal Direct (Stafford) loans may borrow up to $20,500 every two semesters (or every three terms for students attending on the four-term calendar.)
 Federal loans must be re-paid.
 Repayment will begin six months after graduation or after dropping below half-time status.
 Federal interest rates are established annually but will not exceed 8.25% on federal student loans.
 Please contact Financial Aid for current interest rates.

 Students who require additional assistance beyond the $20,500 offered through the Federal Direct loan program may elect to cover any remaining educational expenses through the Federal Graduate PLUS loan program.